tbaschak/ipv6-mfnerc/ipv6-mfnerc.md

 # Org IP Needs

 *	MFNERC has 1x /24 allocated to it from ARIN.
-	*	256 IP addresses (minus subnet overhead)
+	*	256 IP addresses (minus subnetting overhead)
 *	Currently using roughly 40 IP Addresses between Shaw, Commstream, and our BGP.
-*	More IP Addresses are needed for VC Units, and other new MFNERC Services.
+*	More IP Addresses will be needed for VC Units, and other new MFNERC Services.
 	*	These all require Public IPs.

 # Solution: IPv6

-*	Base IPv6 specs defined in 1998.
+*	Base IPv6 specs defined in 1998, 15+ years ago now.
 *	Much larger address space:
 	*	IP version 4:
 		*	32 bits